-How to Build More Body Muscle with Less Diet Protein
+Safe Bodybuilding: More Muscles with Less Diet Protein

 "In order to achieve outstanding results in sports one must use all capabilities given to humans by Nature.
 In my program of training I apply the metabolism stimulation system using the Frolov Respiration Training Device.
 Breathing exercises using the Frolov Device have helped me to increase the efficiency of eutrophy and workouts, and to surpass my previous achievements!"
 Sergey Dmitriev, Threefold World Champion (2000, 2001, 2004), International Federation of Body-Builders IFBB

-Triple World Champion Uses the Frolov Breathing Device.
+Triple World Bodybuilding Champion Uses the Frolov Breathing Device based on the idea to have more CO2 and slower/less breathing 24/7.
 Why?

-(Here is a sample of calculations.
+Here is a sample of calculations.
 If your body weight is 150 lbs, your normal protein intake with a sedentary lifestyle should be about 60 g/day.
-If you do weight lifting and bodybuilding exercises, as well as intensive types of other exercise, you may need up to 150-215 g of protein daily.)
+If you do weight lifting and bodybuilding exercises, as well as intensive types of other exercise, you may need up to 150-215 g of protein daily.
+This causes some health risks due to bodybuilding and this high-protein diet (see references below).

 What are the main dangers of high protein diets?
 Medical studies have not found any evidence that excessive use of protein in the diet can cause problems with kidneys in people with healthy kidneys (Faber et al, 1986; Poortmans & Dellalieux, 2000).
-However, what has been known in physiology for many decades is that high protein diets, and especially with animal proteins, have a negative impact on automatic breathing patterns and body-oxygen levels causing poor health and development of diseases.
+However, it has been known in physiology for many decades that high protein diets, and especially with animal proteins, have a negative impact on automatic breathing patterns and body-oxygen levels causing poor health and development of chronic diseases (that are very common in many bodybuilders).
 Furthermore, tissue hypoxia leads to anaerobic cellular respiration during physical exercise, elevated plasma lactic acid levels during and after workouts, production of free radicals (oxidative stress), acidic environment in body cells, chronic inflammation, immune dysfunction, reduced efficiency in protein metabolism and other negative effects.

 The main negative health effect of high protein diets is increased minute ventilation at rest (a heavier or faster/deeper automatic breathing pattern at rest and during sleep).
 Since oxygenation of the arterial blood during very small and slow normal diaphragmatic breathing at rest is about 98-99%, breathing more cannot improve oxygen transport.
 Hence, the main initial effect of heavier breathing is less CO2 in the lungs.
 Then low CO2 causes negative effects related to alveolar and arterial hypocapnia (lack of CO2) in the lungs, arterial blood and other body cells.

-Among the central effects of arterial CO2 deficiency are constriction of arteries and arterioles (see CO2-vasodilation medical research 0 links below) and suppressed Bohr effect (reduced oxygen release in tissues).
-Hence, cell hypoxia (low body oxygen levels) triggers the cascade of negative effects described above (high lactic acid in blood, free radical generation, immunosuppression, and reduced protein metabolism).
+Among the central effects of arterial CO2 deficiency are constriction of arteries and arterioles (for studies and details, see vasodilation) and the suppressed Bohr effect (reduced oxygen release in tissues).
+Hence, cell hypoxia (low body oxygen levels) triggers the cascade of negative effects described above (high lactic acid in blood, free radical generation, immunosuppression, and reduced protein metabolism - i.e., it becomes necessary to eat more proteins to counteact its ineffective use).

 As a result, many modern bodybuilders often suffer from chronic diseases, frequent infections, poor sleep, anxiety, and other abnormalities.
 In addition, hypocapnia suppresses synthesis of amino acids and proteins (see CO2 and Glutamine Synthesis research links below).

-Hence, athletes and bodybuilders with heavier breathing at rest (or during sleep) require much more protein in order to build the same amount of body muscles.
+Thus, athletes and bodybuilders with heavier breathing at rest (or during sleep) require much more protein in order to build the same amount of body muscles, while breathing retraining allows to reduce protein intake and increase body muscle mass at the same time.

 This conclusion is in complete agreement with the clinical experience of Russian MDs practicing the Buteyko breathing method and Frolov breathing device therapy.
 These doctors found (and I have observed the same effect in hundreds of my students) that improved breathing at rest (slower and easier breathing patterns) increases body-oxygen test results.
-With more than 30 seconds of oxygen in the body, al people require less protein in their diets.
+With more than X seconds of oxygen in the body, my students report that they require less protein in their diets.
 Thus, it is common that even sedentary people start to eat less proteins themselves after their achieve easier and slower automatic breathing.
 This effect, as bodybuilder Sergey Dmitriev testifies, is very beneficial for overall health in bodybuilding.

 Therefore, improved body-oxygen levels provide double benefits for athletes and bodybuilders involved in intensive training: